Lotfullah21/typescript-with-react/src/tutorials/04-events/README.md

-## Events
+# Events

-#### 1. ChangeEvent
+### 1. ChangeEvent

-When we are passing event in inline html, ts can infer the type and information it needs, but when adding external functions, we need to write what kind of events and which kind of elements we are inferring to.
+When we pass events in inline html, TS can infer the type and the information it needs, but when adding external functions, we need to write what kind of events and which kind of elements we are referring to inside the function.

-Inline
+- Inline

 ```ts
 onChange={(e) => setText(e.target.value)}></input>
 ```

-External
+- External

 ```ts
 const handleChange = (e: React.ChangeEvent<HTMLInputElement>) => {